DragonJoker/Aria/README.md

 ## Build Info

-- Aria depends only on wxWidgets.
+- Aria depends on wxWidgets and sqlite.

 ## Contact